OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 ![Screenshot of settings](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/media/qnamaker-tutorial-create-publish-query-in-portal/create-kb-step-2.png)

 ## Multi-Turn Enablement
-With the new updates to the FAQ Plus [Version 2] app template, the knowledge base can now support multi-turn conversations.
+With the new updates to the FAQ Plus app template, the knowledge base can now support multi-turn conversations.
 To understand the basics of multi-turn conversations, navigate to the [QnA Maker documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/QnAMaker/how-to/multiturn-conversation#what-is-a-multi-turn-conversation) to understand about multi-turn conversations.
 To enable multi-turn on the newly created knowledge base, go to this [link](https://docs.microsoft.com/en-us/azure/cognitive-services/QnAMaker/how-to/multiturn-conversation#create-a-multi-turn-conversation-from-a-documents-structure) to enable multi-turn extraction on the knowledge base.

 * Note: For best practices with regards to formatting and document structure, please follow these [guidelines](https://docs.microsoft.com/en-us/azure/cognitive-services/QnAMaker/how-to/multiturn-conversation#building-your-own-multi-turn-document).